Officer tells inquest he watched CCTV of naked youth running toward wasteland

 “However, at no point did I see the male’s face to confirm age.

-“I observed that the male had no clothes on and jumped off his bike and ran between houses and the direction of wasteland behind the street.”
+“I observed that the male had no clothes on and jumped off his bike and ran between houses in the direction of wasteland behind the street.”

 He told the court he could not seize the footage at the time as the resident did not know how to download it.

-Counsel for Fiona Donohoe, Brenda Campbell KC, questioned the officer on why he had no handwritten notes of the incident.
+Counsel for Noah’s mother Fiona Donohoe, Brenda Campbell KC, questioned the officer on why he had no handwritten notes of the incident.

-She also asked him why he did not immediately do a timecheck on the footage.
+She also asked him why he did not immediately do a check on the timing of the footage.

 The officer said he took the resident at his word that the footage was three minutes slow.